 The theory and practice of interdisciplinary research has evolved significantly during the lifespan of the ESPA programme.
-As the programme draws to a close, this webinar is an opportunity to reflect on the benefits and challenges of interdisciplinarity, and the conditions under which interdisciplinary research can maximise its impact on development policy and practice.
+As the programme drew to a close, this webinar was an opportunity to reflect on the benefits and challenges of interdisciplinarity, and the conditions under which interdisciplinary research can maximise its impact on development policy and practice.

 “ESPA investments are highly interdisciplinary, linking the social, natural and political sciences to address a series of focussed research questions and evidence challenges using system thinking, acknowledging the interconnectedness of social and ecological systems” – ESPA Impact Strategy.